waykwo/transcribe-wav-audio/README.md

 ## 🔒 Privacy First

-**All processing happens locally on your machine.** Your audio files never leave your computer - no data is sent to OpenAI, cloud services, or any external servers.
-Perfect for sensitive conversations, confidential meetings, or any content requiring complete privacy.
+**Complete privacy guaranteed - 100% local processing.**

+- ✅ Your audio files **never leave your computer**
+- ✅ Transcription runs entirely on your machine (no OpenAI API calls)
+- ✅ Summarization uses local Ollama (no cloud LLM services)
+- ✅ No data sent to any external servers or third parties
+- ✅ Perfect for confidential meetings, sensitive conversations, or private content

+**Even though this project uses "OpenAI's Whisper", it runs the open-source model locally on your machine - not through OpenAI's servers.**

 ## Features

-- 🔐 **100% Local Processing**: All transcription and speaker identification runs on your local machine
+- 🔐 **100% Local & Private**: All transcription, speaker ID, and AI summarization run locally - zero cloud usage
 - 🎙️ **Accurate Transcription**: Uses OpenAI's Whisper model for high-quality speech-to-text
 - 👥 **Speaker Identification**: Automatically identifies and labels different speakers
+- 🤖 **AI-Powered Summaries**: Generate brief, medium, or detailed summaries using local Llama 3.1
 - 🎵 **Multiple Audio Formats**: Supports MP3, M4A, WAV, FLAC, OGG, and more
 - ⏱️ **Timestamps**: Includes precise timestamps for each segment
 - 🧪 **Test Mode**: Process only the first N seconds for quick testing
 - 🍎 **Mac Optimization**: Supports Metal (MPS) acceleration on Apple Silicon
-- 📝 **Formatted Output**: Clean, readable transcript format
+- 📝 **Formatted Output**: Clean, readable transcript and summary formats

 ## Requirements